 Educators are busy!
 How will you have time for PPR?
 Well, it doesn't take as much extra time as you might think.
-A lot of the PPR process is about thinking differently while planning, teaching, and assessing your students-things you are already doing.
-Beyond that, you might want to dedicate about one hour each week to reflect and play with ideas (maybe during a weekly team meeting, or a video chat you schedule with other educators) and perhaps a longer two-hour session once each month to play with ideas, reflect playfully on your documentation with others, and try out playful provocations.
+A lot of the PPR process is about having a different way of thinking while you are planning, teaching, and assessing your students - things you are already doing.
+Beyond that, you might want to dedicate about one hour each week to reflect and play with ideas (maybe during a weekly team meeting, or a video chat you schedule with some other educators) and perhaps a longer two-hour session once each month to play with ideas, reflect playfully on your documentation with others, and try out playful provocations.
 That should be enough!
 If you are a school leader, you can support PPR by making sure your teachers have time in their schedules specifically for PPR work.
-And if you are a teacher, you can advocate for this kind of time by talking with your school leadership about how it informs your teaching practice.
+And if you are a teacher, you can advocate for this kind of time by talking with your school leadership about how important it is for your teaching practice.